Blossom Piano Camp

 How to apply

-• Information for Placement: This is a letter from the student's teacher or parent containing information on: which piano book the participant(s) are currently learning from, the current level of the participant(s), any musical background, years of learning music, years of learning piano, and the teacher's information, including full legal name and email address.
+3. Submit required forms: You will recieve these forms prior to the program start date and include a health form, drop off and pick up form, and placement information consisting of a letter from the student's teacher or parent containing information on: which piano book the participant(s) are currently learning from, the current level of the participant(s), any musical background, years of learning music, years of learning piano, and the teacher's information, including full legal name and email address

 Once you have completed the previous steps, please submit the Jacobs Academy Participant Agreement Form